mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Meta/Virtual_Pages/Virtual_Pages.md

 - Page metadata only supports `title`, `permalink` and `tags` (no redirection support).
 The metadata block is also formatted differently to avoid Jekyll parsing it.
 - Page files use a `.txt` extension rather than `.md` (due to Jekyll seemingly spending time reading `.md` files even if they lack a Jekyll metadata block).

-Because virtual pages differ enough from regular pages in these ways this section has its [own Formatting Reference](/Meta/Virtual_Pages/Formatting_Reference) and [Metadata/Organization](/Meta/Virtual_Pages/Metadata_Organization/) pages which lists the differences.
+Because virtual pages differ enough from regular pages in these ways this section has its [own Formatting Reference](/Meta/Virtual_Pages/Formatting_Reference) and [Metadata/Organization](/Meta/Virtual_Pages/Metadata_Organization/) pages which list the differences.

 {% include index-autolist type="section" %}